 - On your keyboard, press Ctrl+Alt+Del at the same time, then select Task Manager.

 - Select Performance > Memory to see how much your laptop can support.

 If you've had your laptop for longer than two years, it may be time to increase the RAM so it can run several applications and programs without slowing down.
 Have questions about the installation?
-Visit the uBreakiFix by Asurion location nearest you for fast help.
+Visit the nearest uBreakiFix® by Asurion or Asurion Tech Repair & Solutions™ store.